Abdiqadir Kosar Abdi: SNM

 Kosar was a colonel of the Somali national army and a highly respected veteran of the 1977 Ogaden War.
 In the early '80s, he was among the many Isaaq military officials who defected from the SNA due to the widespread nepotism and corruption of the Barre regime.
-Kosar joined the newly formed Somaliland National Movement and was the leader of its Military wing where he trained and led SNM fighters on many operations against the SNA.
+Kosar joined the newly formed Somali National Movement.
+Following the 3rd SNM congress held in Harar, he became the leader of its Military wing where he trained and led SNM fighters on many operations against the SNA.